citp/privacy-policy-historical/s/st/str/strutta.com.md

-> *The following text is extracted and transformed from the strutta.com privacy policy that was archived on 2016-10-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161022053541id_/http%3A//www.strutta.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the strutta.com privacy policy that was archived on 2019-01-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190106184511id_/https%3A//www.strutta.com/privacy) for the most accurate reproduction.*

-# Privacy Policy for Strutta Social Marketing
+# Privacy Policy for Strutta Social Promotions

 Last Updated: April, 2012